Majority of patients are adolescent or young adult athletes.

 While the etiology remains unclear, early recognition is essential as many treatment options exist.

 Osteochondritis dissecans is an acquired, potentially reversible idiopathic lesion of subchondral bone resulting in delamination and sequestration with or without articular cartilage involvement and instability.
 It is increasingly seen as the cause of joint pain in adolescent and young adult athletes, thought to be due to earlier and higher-demand participation in competitive sports.
 However, no clear evidence is available to support this belief, and despite much speculation the cause of both juvenile and adult osteochondritis dissecans remains unclear.

 Rady Children’s Hospital

-Dr Henry G. Chambers would like to gratefully acknowledge Dr James L. Carey, Dr Jon Divine, Dr Michael Nett, and Dr Cedric Ortiguera, the previous contributors to this monograph.
-JLC is an author of a number of references cited in this monograph.
+Dr Henry G. Chambers would like to gratefully acknowledge Dr James L. Carey, Dr Jon Divine, Dr Michael Nett, and Dr Cedric Ortiguera, the previous contributors to this topic.
+JLC is an author of a number of references cited in this topic.
 JD, MN, and CO declare that they have no competing interests.